 when a user visits a specific web site for first time and initial HTTP requests arrives at site, site creates a unique ID and creates an entry in backend database for recording user states of this ID. => keep client's states (cookie-specific action)!
 (2%)

-- \Box web caching:

-- user sets browser: Web accesses via cache (2%)

-- browser sends all HTTP requests to cache (2%)

-- if object in cache

-'''

-cache returns object (2%)

-'''

-else

-cache requests object from origin server, then returns object to client (2%)
+- $\Box$ web caching: - user sets browser: Web accesses via cache (2%) - browser sends all HTTP requests to cache (2%) - if object in cache else cache requests object from origin server, then returns object to client (2%)

-=> reduce response time for client request and traffic on an institution's access link.
-(2%)